ASU flower bursting with color, Sun Devil pride

 He's been riding his bike down Cady Mall past a group of Sparky flowers for years.

-“Between 5 and 6 million plants, between the gallon trees and bushes.”
+“Between 5 and 6 million plants, between the gallon trees and bushes,” Demetrious Vlachos said.

-That's how many plants Demetrious Vlachos sells a year at V and P.
+That's how many plants Vlachos sells a year at V and P.

-They sell the plant you fin in Lowes and Home Depots around the southwest.
+They sell the plants you find in Lowe's and Home Depot's around the southwest.

 They also hybridize plants to come up with new colors and varieties.